 Instructions

 - If using pomegranate molasses or balsamic syrup, skip to step 2.
-If not, pour 1/4 cup balsamic vinegar into a small pot and bring to a simmer.
-Cook gently until thick and syrupy, about 5 minutes.
+If not, pour balsamic vinegar into a small pot and bring to a simmer.
+Cook gently until it’s thick and syrupy, about 5 minutes.
 Watch it carefully toward the end – it can go from syrupy to burnt pretty quickly.

 - Pulse until everything is broken down.
 With the motor running, stream in the olive oil and puree until homogenous but not completely smooth.
 Season to taste with salt, pepper, and lemon juice.